Aurorum-Studio/flarum-app/README.md

      * If you prefer to download with git, run ```git clone https://github.com/Aurorum-Studio/flarum-app.git```
   2. Customize your application.
 (For more instruction of the structure of this project, read this doc.)
      * To change the name of the application,
-     > Broswe to (relative path) /app/src/main/res/values/strings.xml, and change the "My Flarum" on the second line "<string name="app_name">My Flarum</string>", into the qpp name you want.
+     > Broswe to (relative path) /app/src/main/res/values/strings.xml, and change the "My Flarum" on the second line "<string name="app_name">My Flarum</string>", into the app name you want.